Brittany Williams (DO/MBA ’17)

 You could say that PCOM is in Brittany Williams’ DNA.

-As a medical student, her mother, Barbara Williams-Page, DO ’92 (now the medical director for PCOM’s Cambria Healthcare Center), went in to labor with Ms. Williams, just as her mother was about to take the first of her final medical school exams.
-Ms. Williams was later born at PCOM’s City Avenue Hospital—where her grandmother had been a nurse— and her crib was a gift from Dr. Williams-Page’s classmates.
+As a medical student, her mother, Barbara Williams-Page, DO ’92 (now the medical director for PCOM’s Cambria Healthcare Center), went in to labor with Ms. Williams, just as she was about to take the first of her final medical school exams.
+Ms. Williams was later born at PCOM’s City Avenue Hospital—where her grandmother had been a nurse—and her crib was a gift from Dr. Williams-Page’s classmates.

 “If you look at the 1992 yearbook, I am all over it,” Ms. Williams says with a laugh.
 “When I got older, my mother would bring my sister and me to the clinic, or my father (Kenneth Williams, DO ’93, who now practices family medicine in Moreno Valley, California) would take us on overnight rounds at the hospital.
 PCOM has always been a part of my life.”